Let me share with you my ethical bedding finds.

-This is a sponsored post in association with Bruno Mattresses, and contains affiliate links denoted by *.
+This is a sponsored post in association with Bruno Mattresses and contains affiliate links denoted by *.

-I’ve basically spent my whole adulthood poking around in charity shops, vintage shops and hitting up eBay.
+I’ve basically spent my whole adulthood poking around in charity shops, vintage shops, and hitting up eBay.
 Ask me where the best charity shops are and I’ll tell you: Oxfam and Shelter in Edinburgh’s Morningside.
 The best vintage shops in Scotland?
 Starry Starry Night in Glasgow and Armstrongs at Teviot Place in Edinburgh.
 Want to know my best eBay shopping tips?
 You can find them here, my friend.

 It goes without saying, I’m genuinely happy to buy most things secondhand, bar for a few examples.

-I don’t know about you but one area in particular that I’m especially loathe to buy secondhand is bedding.
+I don’t know about you but one area in particular that I’m especially loathed to buy secondhand is bedding.
 Even when I stay in a hotel I try not to think too hard about how many people have slept on the bed (and worse).
 And can we not talk about the recent bed bug infestation in New York City?
 I seriously cannot think about it without feeling itchy!